Basic Requirements for the Research Project:

-"For your final project in this class you will each select a historical or contemporary artist whose work engages with issues of sexuality or gender.
-You will need to do some research in order to select your artist, searching in your text books or in other survey books of contemporary art, art magazines and internet sites.
-After you select your artist, you will research your artist, write a 4-5 page paper complete with images, citations and a work cited list (or endnotes and bibliography).
-Papers should be in New Times Roman 12pt. font and include a selection of images.
-You do not need a title page, but you do need a title.
+"For your final project in this class you will each select a contemporary artist whose work engages with issues of sexuality or gender.
+You will need to do some preliminary research in order to select your artist, searching in your text books or in other survey books of contemporary art, art magazines and internet sites.
+After you select your artist, you will research your artist, write a 5-6 page paper complete with images, citations and a work cited list (or endnotes and bibliography).

 Please do not write a biography of the artist.
 Artist biographies can be found easily on the internet.
 Your paper should be a critical analysis of the artist’s work in relation to issues of sexuality, gender and representation.
 You should use the readings and ideas discussed in class as a framework for your analysis." --From Dr. Kavky's assignment